A home inspection is generally considered valid for 3 months — sometimes less, depending on circumstances.[1]

 - Keep negotiating

-Crystal Olenbush, an experienced real estate expert from Austin, TX, stresses that if you and the seller reach an impasse over repairs, it’s crucial to stay calm and flexible and remember that both parties ultimately want to get the deal over the finish line.
+Crystal Olenbush, an experienced real estate expert from Austin, Texas, stresses that if you and the seller reach an impasse over repairs, it’s crucial to stay calm and flexible and remember that both parties ultimately want to get the deal over the finish line.

 “Refusal to repair is tricky,” says Olenbush.
 “We reassess value versus investing in repairs ourselves.
 A lower price or credit gives my clients flexibility while still letting the seller move forward.
 Communication and creative solutions often find an answer.”